Skip to content

 • anxiety, depression, irritability

-• there may be an absence of androgen-induced symptoms such as head hair loss, excessive body hair and acne
+• There may be an absence of androgen-induced symptoms such as head hair loss, excessive body hair and acne

 • may be of any weight/size